edgeOFCare/student-tutorials/tool-tutorial-template.md

 ---
-title: a template for student-written tool tutorials
+title: Jekyll Tutorial
 authors:
-- Shawn Graham
+- Alex Nahas and Justin Langille
-date: 2015-08-12
+date: 2015-10-12
 reviewers:
 - n/a
 layout: default
 ---

 #Introduction#
-Hi!
-This tutorial is about how to use jekyll.
+Tired of being held hostage by Big Programs and their shackling formats?
+Wait no more; Jekyll is here for you with the help of GitHUb.

 Jekyll is a program that helps you build your own website in an "easy" and "simple" manner.
-This is to keep you from being held "hostage" by other site's constructions.
-In using Jekyll, you are free to custimize and construct how you want it wihtout your format becoming outdated.
-It is protected from whims of wordpress and other templates (nudge nudge Apple and Windows).
+In using Jekyll, you are free to custimize and construct your website how you want it wihtout your format becoming outdated and obsolete.
+It is protected from the whims of wordpress and other templates (nudge nudge Apple and Windows).

+Justin and I ventured out of our comfort zone to test the credibility of this Super-Blog-Manager.
+The detial of our investigation is below.

 #Software & Setup
 how to install the tool or other prerequisites for using it